scttcper/ts-base32/README.md

 # ts-base32

-Base 32 encode and decode and a helper hex to ArrayBuffer in typescript exported as both commonjs and tree shakeable modules.
+Base32 encode and decode in typescript exported as both commonjs and tree shakeable modules.
 Support for RFC4648, RFC4648_HEX, and CROCKFORD base32 encoding.
 Mostly directly taken from LinusU's packages.

 ### Install
 ```sh